PetrKryslUCSD/FinEtools.jl/docs/src/guide/guide.md

 ```math
 T(x) = \sum_i N_i(x) T_i
 ```
 The understanding is that $T_i$ are the degrees of freedom, and the basis functions $N_i(x)$ are defined implicitly by the finite element mesh.
+(More about basis functions below.)
 Each element has its own set of functions, which when multiplied by the degree of freedom values describe the temperature over each individual finite element.
-The basis functions are associated with the nodes of the finite elements.
+The basis functions are implicitly associated with the nodes of the finite elements.
 The degrees of freedom are also (explicitly) associated with the nodes.
 The field may also be generalized a bit by extending the above sum simply to entities of the mesh, not only the nodes, but perhaps also the elements.

 The role of the field is then to maintain the correspondence between the entities and the numbers and values of the degrees of freedom.